-Highlights of the gallery include the VIP Douglas Dakota, NZ3551, which transported Her Majesty the Queen on her coronation tour of New Zealand in 1953-54, as well as Avro 626 NZ203, which is the oldest surviving complete RNZAF aircraft.
-You will also encounter a number of interactive exhibits as you walk around the Aircraft Hall, including a Vampire jet cockpit which you can climb inside, and a World War Two bomber’s gun turret.
+Highlights of the gallery include Johnny Checkett’s Spitfire engine, VIP Douglas Dakota NZ3551, which transported Her Majesty Queen Elizabeth II on her coronation tour of New Zealand in 1953-54, as well as Avro 626 NZ203, which is the oldest surviving complete RNZAF aircraft.
 Don’t miss the historic newsreel films, projected in large-scale, which bring RNZAF history to life.

-The Aircraft Hall is also a popular venue for private functions, and at times it may be necessary for some of the aircraft to be removed so that function set-up can take place.
-The aircraft most commonly moved include the P-40 Kittyhawk, Spitfire, Skyhawk, Avenger, UH-1H Iroquois and TA-4 Skyhawk.
+The Aircraft Hall is also a popular venue for private functions, and on occasion, it may be necessary for some of the aircraft to be removed so that function set-up can take place.

 For information about hiring the Aircraft Hall for a function, click here.